T

 How easy is vegan in Copenhagen?

-• 01Utilize the HappyCow app extensively; it's the most reliable resource for finding vegan and vegan-friendly restaurants, cafes, and bakeries, often with user reviews detailing specific experiences.
+• 01Utilize the HappyCow app and website extensively.
+It's the most comprehensive resource for vegan and vegetarian dining in Copenhagen, with user reviews often detailing specific experiences with vegan compliance and cross-contamination.

-• 03Learn key Danish phrases: 'Jeg er veganer' (I am vegan), 'Uden kød, fisk, mejeriprodukter, æg og honning' (Without meat, fish, dairy products, eggs, and honey), and 'Er der smør eller mælk i?'
-(Is there butter or milk in it?).
+• 03Learn key Danish phrases: 'Jeg er veganer' (I am vegan), 'Uden kød, fisk, mælk, æg, honning' (Without meat, fish, milk, eggs, honey).
+Be explicit about avoiding all animal products.

 Neighbourhood density